Primis1/Obsidian-Vault/finance/Interest Rate & Inflation.md

 3. However,  increase in #interest-rate slows the inflation, it also slows the economy, coz customers spend less, so businesses have less money
 4. Than less money businesses have, than less innovation will be provided

+#### Inflation protected businesses - logically those which require less capital and/or cash equivalent/requirements to operate